Skip to main content

 2. The Client requests the user to enter their secondary user authentication credentials.

-3. The user enters the credentials of an Ekran System user that has the Access to Endpoint via Secondary Auth. permission for Clients.
+3. The user enters the credentials of a Syteca user that has the Access to Endpoint via Secondary Auth. permission for Clients.

 4. These credentials are sent to the Application Server and the Application Server returns a response on whether access to the terminal is allowed.
 If the user has the required permission for the Client computer and the credentials they entered are correct, then the user is allowed to log in to the terminal (otherwise, a message is displayed to the user informing them that access is denied).